adityasuman2025/MNgoSecurePdfViewer/README.md

                     pdfThumbPageClassName: string
                }

+2.  `loadingRenderer` string or DOM element to show while pdf is loading

+3.  `errorRenderer` string or DOM element to show when pdf failed to load

-2.  `securityOptions` by default all security options are enabled,
+4.  `securityOptions` by default all security options are enabled,

                 {
                     blockRightClick: boolean, // by default true